raspberrycoulis/slack-motioneyeos-notifications/README.md

 ```'{"text": "Motion Detected!\nView the *<http://IP.ADD.RE.SS|live stream>* now!"}'```

 # Installation
 MotionEye OS is not like Raspbian.
-You cannot use certain commands as you would normally (such as git clone), so we’ll have to create our Python script manually.
-We also do not need to use sudo as we’re already logged in as root by default.
-Our script needs to live in the data folder, so let’s go there and create slack.py using Nano:
+You cannot use certain commands as you would normally (such as git clone), so you’ll have to create our Python script manually.
+You also do not need to use sudo as you’re already logged in as root by default.
+This script needs to live in the data folder, so let’s go there and create ```slack.py``` using Nano:

 ```
 cd /data